 The Forgotten Magic of “Talking to People”

-And this is the eternal challenge in the early stages of a business.
-And it’s is why I always recommend my clients start with the “low hanging fruit”.
+This is why I always recommend my clients start with the “low hanging fruit”.

 Low Hanging Fruit: